 I could write an entire book listing all the “hold my beer” moments I’ve encountered with someone on a management team thinking that they were wisely saving legal fees by taking an issue into their own hands, and it then predictably blowing up in their faces.
 Part of it boils down to simple sloppiness.
 Other times it’s a clear case of someone not knowing what they don’t know.

 There’s a related dynamic here to the first point about technology companies overstating their ability to cut legal spend.
 Anyone selling anything (a product, a service, themselves) has to justify it somehow, and “those damn lawyers” are a great bullseye.
 A COO / CFO wants to justify his salary, and an easy way to do that is by claiming to ‘save’ you legal fees via DIY legal work.
 You’re not saving anything.
-You’re magnifying your fees, but deferring them temporarily.
+You’re magnifying your fees (cleanup is $$$), but deferring them temporarily.

 3. Quickly hiring an “in house” lawyer won’t save you a dime.